 When compared to the round case, the square case watch has more “square footage” on the dial because of its geometry.
 The watch on the right, with the thicker bezel and/or smaller dial, may have the same case size as the round case watch on the far left, however, because of the smaller dial size, it will wear as a smaller watch giving the illusion that the watch on the left is larger.

-In fact, every design element on a watch such as the type of hour markers, the lugs, the size and thickness of the hands, the crown, the pushers, can affect the way the size of the case is perceived.
+In fact, every design element on a watch such as the type of hour markers, the lugs, the size and thickness of the hands, the crown, and the pushers, can affect the way the size of the case is perceived.

 The thickness of a case is measured from the top center of the watch’s crystal to the middle of the case back using a caliper.
 Certain watches have ultra-thin cases while others will have bulky case thickness.
 The more complications a watch has, the thicker the case will get to accommodate the many components it takes to allow the additional mechanical functions to work.